saeed-sufi/md/linux_commands.md

 * Bash figures out where all of the programs are by looking at the `PATH` variable.

 * You can have your own folder of shell programs added to `PATH` so that you can run them like any other program.
 To do so, add to `.zshrc` this line: `export PATH~/my_bin:$PATH`.

+# some handy terminal commands
+ll: to list files and folders
+CTRL + r: to search among your command history
+take: to create a folder and move into it in one go
+-: to get back to the previous directory
+open: to open the directory in window explorer gui